patrickocoffeyo/BootstrapBlocksModule/README.md

-# Base Building Blocks Module
+# Bootstrap Blocks Module

-The Base Building Blocks Module is is an extension module to the [Base Building Blocks Theme](https://github.com/patrickocoffeyo/BaseBuildingBlocks).
+The Bootstrap Blocks Module is is an extension module to the [Bootstrap Blocks Theme](https://github.com/patrickocoffeyo/BootstrapBlocks).
 It allows users to proplerly add blocks, and pages that make full use of Twitter Bootstrap to their Drupal projects without adding Bootstrap into the module.

-It ships with a parent module that makes sure [Base Building Blocks Theme](https://github.com/patrickocoffeyo/BaseBuildingBlocks) is installed and in use (Remember, these modules need Bootstrap!), and a collection of submodules that create completely customizeable Bootstrap Navbars, Administration Menus, standard menus in Bootstrap Dropdown Form, and more.
+It ships with a parent module that makes sure [Bootstrap Blocks Theme](https://github.com/patrickocoffeyo/BootstrapBlocks) is installed and in use (Remember, these modules need Bootstrap!), and a collection of submodules that create completely customizeable Bootstrap Navbars, Administration Menus, standard menus in Bootstrap Dropdown Form, and more.

 ## Requirements
-The Base Building Blocks Module requires that you use [Base Building Blocks Theme](https://github.com/patrickocoffeyo/BaseBuildingBlocks), as it is an extension to that theme.
+The Base Building Blocks Module requires that you use [Bootstrap Blocks Theme](https://github.com/patrickocoffeyo/BootstrapBlocks), as it is an extension to that theme.

 ## Installation
 Installation is simple.
-Make sure that the [Base Building Blocks Theme](https://github.com/patrickocoffeyo/BaseBuildingBlocks) is enabled and set as default, then enable the Base Building Blocks module.
+Make sure that the [Bootstrap Blocks Theme](https://github.com/patrickocoffeyo/BootstrapBlocks) is enabled and set as default, then enable the Base Building Blocks module.
 A default set of submodules will be enabled.

 ## Configuration
 All configuration pages are added under admin/appearance/basebuildingblocks.
 You can customize each submodule (subtabs) there.